liketed/notes/bacula/README.md

      for i in {5..9}; do mv /data/backupstorage/Vol00${i} /data${i}/backupstorage/; ln -s /data${i}/backupstorage/Vol00${i} /data/backupstorage/Vol00${i}; done

 One liners.
-You know... for lack of interaction with the console, I wish I could figure out more..
+You know... for lack of interaction with the console.

     delete yes volume=test0001